activecollab/middlewarestack/README.md

 ## Extension points

+You can use `MiddlewareStack` implementation as is, or you can extend it to change its behaviour.
+There are two extra `protected` methods that you can use to hook in your behaviour in the stack execution:

-1. `MiddlewareStack` is called in the middle of execution, as just another middle.
+1. `MiddlewareStack` is called in the middle of execution, as just another middleware.
 Override `__invoke` method if you need to inject extra functionlity there (like routing, with per-route middleware stack for example),
 1. `finalizeProcessing` is called prior to $response being returned by `process` method.
 Override if you need to do something with response prior to returning it.

 ## History